 I would like to see a recognition of parents’ views and experiences when decisions are being made around these sort of things, which is why I’m hoping this survey can help.
 I want a little more understanding and empathy - so many decisions are made with no idea of what it’s like to go around Asda with a screaming child, all because there was a cartoon character on a rice crispy bar.”

-Sign up to free webinar Pester Power or Parent Power?, Parents’ views of child-friendly characters on food and drink packaging.
-Tuesday 21 July, 11 -12pm
+Watch the recording of the webinar Pester Power or Parent Power?, Parents’ views of child-friendly characters on food and drink packaging.

 Children's Food Campaign